Joshua Quagmire

-Joshua Quagmire (sometimes shortened to JQ) (born 1952) is an American cartoonist for both underground and mainstream comic books, best known for his creation Cutey Bunny.
+Joshua Quagmire (sometimes shortened to JQ; 1953-2023) was an American cartoonist of underground and mainstream comic books, best known for his creation Cutey Bunny.
+His comic book work also overlapped with and contributed to the early furry fandom during the 1980s and early 1990s.

 Biography

 Joshua Quagmire (the name is a pseudonym) was raised in the Los Angeles area, though he has remarked that his grandfather served in the Canadian Forces in World War I; Quagmire has dedicated a story, "The Last Time I Saw Tommy", to his grandfather.
 On the few occasions he has drawn himself into a story, he has not shown his own face.
 He is a frequent guest at the San Diego Comic Convention.

 His most enduring work has been the comic Cutey Bunny, which was first published in 1982.
 Cutey Bunny, a furry superheroine and a pastiche of Go Nagai's Cutey Honey, appeared in the self-produced underground comic Army Surplus Komikz from 1982 to 1985 as well as in Cerebus' Unique Story section.
 The story, writing, and art style recall not only manga, but the madcap MAD Magazine and syndicated comic strips of the 1940s and 1950s, together with a burlesque sense of both humor and sexuality.
 Quagmire uses an "ensemble cast" of characters who will tend to show up no matter what the situation or genre; along with Cutey, they include: